Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - overload protection or weight sensing (where available)

 If your staff needs to “fight the table” during an emergency, the system is not the right choice.
-Reliable surgical tables for spinal surgery reduce cognitive load when the team is under pressure.
+Reliable tables reduce cognitive load when the team is under pressure.

 Total cost of ownership matters.
 Evaluate: